The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 1

-This Act is enacted to overhaul the cooperative educational system, to protect student participants’ right, and to enhance the quality of vocational education.
+This Act is enacted to overhaul the system of cooperative education, protect the rights and interests of student participants, and enhance the quality of vocational education.

 Article 2